Press freedom concerns as India editors’ body charged over Manipur report

 Under Singh, the chief minister, press freedom has been under attack in Manipur as well.
 Journalists have been slapped with defamation and sedition cases, as documented by another media watchdog, the Committee to Protect Journalists (CPJ).

 The watchdog recently released a statement over an attack on three Manipur journalists, allegedly by members of the Indian armed forces.
-The soldiers , in turn, accused the journalists of throwing stones at a government-operated drone, the CPJ said, citing news reports.
+The soldiers, in turn, accused the journalists of throwing stones at a government-operated drone, the CPJ said, citing news reports.

-In another incident, a reporter from Aaj Tak, a Hindi news channel, told the media he was manhandled by a BJP worker in the Directorate of Information and Public Relations office in Imphal.
+In another incident, a reporter from Aaj Tak, a Hindi news channel, told the media he was allegedly manhandled by a BJP worker in the Directorate of Information and Public Relations office in Imphal.

-Several journalists based in New Delhi also said the EGI report was tilted in favour of the community that suffered greater losses.
-But they also admitted that local media reports in Manipur were biased in favour of the dominant Meitei community.
+Several journalists working for the so-called “national” media outlets also said the EGI report was tilted in favour of the community that suffered greater losses.
+But they also admitted that local media reports in Manipur were biased in favour of the Meitei community.

 A journalist, who wished to remain anonymous, said a church burned down on May 22 in Imphal’s New Checkon area was given a miss by the local media, as was an incident where a Meitei mob burned down an ambulance carrying a seven-year-old Kuki boy and his Meitei mother.

-The journalist said even the reporting on the viral video of tribal women paraded naked in May was done in a biased manner by the local media.

 “Moreover, while our phones are seized when covering violence, local media journalists can freely go with their cameras in the valley because they will not identify the mob engaging in violence.
-Even the mob knows the local media will not expose them despite roaming freely with stolen firearms alongside local police,” said the anonymous journalist.
+Even the mob knows the local media will not expose them despite roaming freely with stolen firearms alongside local police,” said the journalist.

 In a statement on Monday, the New Delhi-based Press Club of India condemned the FIRs against the EGI members and demanded they be withdrawn.
 It said the police cases were “a case of shooting the messenger rather than taking measures to restore peace in the state”.